CZ-NIC/dns-probe/doc/README.md

 The documentation contains the following sections:

-* Compilation and Installation,
+* Overview
-* Architecture,
+* DNS Probe architecture
-* YANG Module,
+* Installation
+* Configuration and management
-* Configuring DNS Probe with Sysrepo,
+* Running DNS Probe
-* Exported Data Schema.
+* Exported data
+* Man Pages
+* YANG module

-The newest edition of the documentation is published at https://gitlab.labs.nic.cz/adam/dns-probe/-/tree/master/doc.
+The newest edition of the documentation is published at https://adam.pages.labs.nic.cz/dns-probe.

 ## What is in development